JanHendrikVanHeusden/Kute/md/howto/add-extra-values.md

 2. [`NamedSupplier` →](#namedsupplier)
 3. [`NamedProp` →](#namedprop)

-All of these:
+All of these have the following characteristics:
-* implement interface `NameValue`
+* They implement interface `NameValue`
-* involve usage of `AsStringBuilder`; see code snippet below.<br>
+* They involve usage of `AsStringBuilder`; see code snippet below.<br>
-* keep weak references only to the value they represent.
+* They keep weak references only to the value they represent.
   * So they don't prevent garbage collection of the value.

+**Remark:**
+> If you need different characteristics, you might roll your own implementation of `NameValue` by extending `AbstractNameValue`.

-A typical implementation with `AsStringBuilder` and `NameValue`s might look like this:
+A typical implementation with `AsStringBuilder` and some `NameValue`s might look like this:

 ```
 class MyClass {
   val prop1 = "a value";
   var prop2 = "i can be reassigned"

-  @AsStringOmit
   private val customAsString = asStringBuilder()
       .withAlsoNamed(aNamedSupplier, aNamedVal, aNamedProp) // vararg of `NameValue`
       .build()